blakeembrey/dombars/README.md

 };
 ```

-You also need to provide an unsubscribe function under `DOMBars.unsubscribe`.
+You should also provide an unsubscribe function under `DOMBars.unsubscribe`.
 This function accepts the same three arguments - `object`, `property` and `callback`.
-The callback is the same function that was passed in with `DOMBars.subscribe`.
-For example, to unsubscribe a subscription in Backbone.js:
+The callback is the exact same function that was passed in with `DOMBars.subscribe`.
+To unsubscribe a subscription in Backbone.js:

 ```js
 DOMBars.unsubscribe = function (object, property, callback) {